 Dr Andrew Smith is a GP specialising in Skin Surgery and works for the NHS in Bingley, West Yorkshire.

-He is highly experienced in the use of medical grade lasers for mole removal and has worked at our Leeds-Bradford Clinic in Guiseley for six years.
+He is highly experienced in the use of medical grade lasers for mole removal and has worked at our clinic in Leeds for over ten years.